fluenc-lang/fluenc/README.md

 };
 ```

 Any member without an explicit type will need to be initialized when instantiating the struct type.
-A member can also have a default value, in which case a value does not need to be specified, and the type will be inferred from the expression.
+A member can also have a default value, in which case a value does not need to be specified at the time of instantiation, and the type will be inferred from the expression.

 ```js
 struct Foo